 The Compensation Committee recommends compensation for the directors and executive officers of the Company.
-See further disclosure under the heading, Statement of Executive Compensation.
-The Compensation

-Committee charter is included in the Governance Manual and is available for viewing at or can be downloaded from the Company's website at www.northerndynastyminerals.com under Corporate / Governance.
+See further disclosure under the heading, "Statement of Executive Compensation".
+The Compensation Committee charter is included in the Governance Manual and is available for viewing or can be downloaded from the Company's website under About Us / Corporate Governance at www.northerndvnastvminerals.com.